Harald-U/istio-on-minikube-handson/docs/exercise1.md

 ### 2 Install Istio

-This workshop is based on Istio version 1.12.0  (which was released in December 2021).
+This workshop is based on Istio version 1.16.1  (which was released in December 2022).

 Official instructions can be found [here](https://istio.io/latest/docs/setup/getting-started/).

 1. Create a new directory in your home directory, e.g. 'vs' and change into it

+    **Note: On bwLehrpool** change into the PERSISTENCE directory before continuing with the next step.

-2. Download Istio 1.12.0:
+2. Download Istio 1.16.1:

     ```
-	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.12.0 TARGET_ARCH=x86_64 sh -
+	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.16.1 TARGET_ARCH=x86_64 sh -
     ```

 3. Change into the Istio directory

     ```
-	cd istio-1.12.0
+	cd istio-1.16.1
     ```

 4. Install Istio: